Amazon Web Services

 Codefresh has native support for AWS in the following areas:

 Amazon Container Registries are fully compliant with the Docker registry API that Codefresh follows.
-Follow the instruction under Amazon EC2 Container Registry to connect.

 Once the registry is added, you can use the standard push step in your pipelines.
 See working with Docker registries for more information.

-Deploying to Amazon Kubernetes
+Amazon Kubernetes clusters

-Using Amazon S3 for storing Helm charts
+Amazon S3 bucket for Helm charts

-Traditional Amazon deployments
+Other Amazon deployments

-For any other Amazon deployment you can use the Amazon CLI from a Docker image in a freestyle step
+For any other Amazon deployment, you can use the Amazon CLI from a Docker image in a freestyle step.

 YAML